VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## Data updates

 VictoriaMetrics doesn't support updating already existing sample values to new ones.
 It stores all the ingested data points for the same time series with identical timestamps.
-While is possible substituting old time series with new time series via [removal of old time series](#how-to-delete-timeseries) and then [writing new time series](#backfilling), this approach should be used only for one-off updates.
+While it is possible substituting old time series with new time series via
+[removal of old time series](#how-to-delete-timeseries) and then [writing new time series](#backfilling), this approach should be used only for one-off updates.
 It shouldn't be used for frequent updates because of non-zero overhead related to data removal.